 Disaster Risk Financing Pakistan

-We are supporting civil society innovation in Pakistan by enabling frontline humanitarians to access early, predictable funds to protect communites from forecasted heatwaves, flood and drought.
+We are enabling frontline humanitarians to access early, predictable funds to protect communities from forecasted heatwaves, flood, and drought hazards

 Multi-Hazard Disaster Risk Financing

 Disaster Risk Financing (DRF) allows humanitarian organisations to be better prepared in advance of cyclical events by quantifying risks in advance of crises or disasters, pre-positioning funds, and releasing them according to pre-agreed protocols.

 Pakistan DRF system is made up of three key pillars:

 - Use of science to understand and quantify the risks